bbc/gel/src/foundations/focus.md

 Only interactive elements should be focusable by keyboard.
 If an element does not do anything when pressed, clicked, or tapped, it should not appear in _focus order_: the succession of elements focusable by using the <kbd>Tab</kbd> key.

 The HTML standard offers a handful of elements for interactive purposes, including links (`<a>`), buttons (`<button>`), and form controls.
 These are not only focusable by default, but each provide an implicit _role_.
 The role identifies the class of element non-visually.
 For example, a link is identified as _"link"_ and a button as _"button"_ in screen reader output upon focusing the element.
-Blind and vision impaired screen reader users are typically keyboard users, since they cannot (easily) perceive the interface's topology in order to guide a mouse/pointer.
+Blind and vision-impaired screen reader users are typically keyboard users, since they cannot (easily) perceive the interface's topology in order to guide a mouse/pointer.

-It is possible, but not recommended, to create interactive elements from non-semantic HTML.
+We recommend that only semantic HTML be used for interactive elements.
+Creating accessible interactive elements for non-semantic markup is verbose and less robust.

 ### <mark is="bad"> JavaScript dependency